NikosAlexandris/i.landsat8.swlst/README.md

 - Evaluate BIG mapcalc expressions -- are they correct?
     - Expression for Column Water Vapor
-    - CWV output values range -- is it rational?
+    - ~~CWV output values range -- is it rational?~~ It was not.
+There is a typo in paper [0].
+The correct order of the coefficients is in [1].
     - Expression for Land Surface Temperature
     - LST output values range -- is it rational?
 At the moment, not!